openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 This profile supports one mandatory way to represent and resolve the key required to validate the issuer signature of an SD-JWT VC, x.509 certificates.
 This MUST be supported by all entities (Issuer, Wallet, Verifier):

-* x.509 certificates: the SD-JWT VC contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.
-In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.
+* X.509 certificates: the SD-JWT VC contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.

 ### Cryptographic Holder Binding between VC and VP